jke94/goodwe-connector/README.md

 # goodwe-connector
-A python library to connect with Goodwe API Rest and get production data about solar panels.
+A python library to connect with Goodwe API Rest and get production data of solar panels.

-## Goodwe connector user configurarion.
+## A. How to use.

+### A.1.
+Create JSON file 'goodwe_config.json' like this, with the following fields:

 - System Id
 - Account